-The type of mail that can be tracked through Informed Delivery is also specific.
+The types of direct marketing mail that can be tracked through Informed Delivery is also specific.
 Of course, mail is limited to pieces processed through USPS mail centers.
-It doesn’t matter if they’re promotional postcards or company Christmas cards.
+It doesn’t matter if they’re promotional postcards or business holiday cards.
 It’s also limited to automated, letter sized mailpieces.
 However, USPS hopes to expand the service to track larger size mailings, as well as brochures and catalogs in the future.

 What Are the Benefits of Informed Delivery?